HarshitKumarShorthillsAI/RAG/README.md

 - Stored embeddings in ChromaDB for fast retrieval based on semantic similarity.

 ### Step 3: AI-Powered Question-Answer Generation
-- Integrated Mistral AI (`ChatMistralAI`) to generate 2,000 medical questions based on extracted content.
+- Integrated Mistral AI (`ChatMistralAI`) to generate 1800 medical questions based on extracted content.
 - Generated accurate and contextually relevant answers for each question.
 - Ensured alignment of questions with relevant context from the Medline articles.
 - Performed data validation to avoid redundant or low-quality Q&A pairs.

-### Step 4: Storing Processed Data in CSV
+### Step 4: Storing Processed Data in Excel
-- Stored the structured Q&A dataset in a CSV file.
+- Stored the structured Q&A dataset in a Excel file.
 - CSV Columns:
   - **Question**: AI-generated medical question based on Medline text.
   - **Answer**: Mistral AI-generated response for the given question.